phuongphanx/final-fox-game-master/README.md

 Display size: Coded for a fixed desktop browser size.

 --------------------------------------------
-Commisioned digital art by Alice Brereton;
+Commissioned digital art by Alice Brereton;
 Project pair-coded by Phuong Phan and Brian Holt